 Translations in Space

-payday loans no clarity report In quantum mechanics, experimental results are probabilistic, and the transformations that preserve probabilities are the unitary ones.
+can i pay my payday uk loan back early In quantum mechanics, experimental results are probabilistic, and the transformations that preserve probabilities are the unitary ones.
 So, we can capture this homogeneity precisely by say that the spatially translated position operators are related by a unitary transformation,

 More can be said about these translation operators .
 If we think of the infinite string as continuous, then we’ll want to have a continuous collection of operators , one for each real number .
 We’ll also want to capture the additive relations between distances on the string, .